richfairhurst/cloudflare_mcp/README.md

 1. Personal Daemon / website version - leveraging a KV store to store and retrieve information
 2. API gateway for ORKL
 3. API gateway for ROSTI
+4. Vuln Intel MCP

 And helpful utilities:

 1. A basic JavaScript template
+2. A basic TypeScript template
-2. A basic Javascript template with KV store pull
+3. A basic Javascript template with KV store pull
+4. A TypeScript template with basic authentication
-3. A Python script that converts markdown to JSON bulk format for upload to KV Store (which just makes writting source for KV store easier)
+5. A Python script that converts markdown to JSON bulk format for upload to KV Store (which just makes writting source for KV store easier)

 ## Usage Instructions